-Yoga’s beneficial and holistic effect has helped me through stressful times in my life and I’ve used it on myself to alleviate sciatica, hip and lower back pain.
-The therapeutic side of yoga has been a strong attraction for me and was the main reason why I chose to train as a yoga teacher.
+Yoga’s beneficial and holistic effect has helped me through some stressful times in my life.
+I’ve used it on myself to alleviate sciatica, hip and lower back pain.
+The therapeutic side of yoga has been a strong attraction for me and was the main reason why I chose to become a yoga teacher.

 Training and courses

-Twenty years after attending my first yoga class I enrolled with the Devon School of Yoga.
-The schools holistic approach and the varied experience of the teaching staff, has expanded my knowledge, giving me the confidence to share what I love about yoga.
-I began teaching in 2013 after completing the DSY 500 hour teacher training course.
+Twenty years after attending my first yoga class I enrolled with the Devon School of Yoga (DSY).
+The school’s holistic approach and the varied experience of the teaching staff has greatly expanded my knowledge, giving me the confidence to share what I love about yoga.

-I completed the Level 1 Yin Yoga Instructor Training in March 2019 with Maheshwara & Shakti Lehner and the Yoga Prema School of Yoga.
+Recently in March 2019 I completed the Level 1 Yin Yoga Instructor Training with Maheshwara & Shakti Lehner and the Yoga Prema School of Yoga.

 I am registered with the Independent Yoga Network.